 Mrs WB, Sheffield

 David Jacobs in NME Annual 1963: “Regrettably, Carole was backstage in the hot seat and so you can imagine how embarrassed we all were.
-To be candid, I think those three members – Shirley Bassey, her husband Kenneth Hume and Ross Parker – went beyond the proper bounds of criticism and were just plain rude.
+To be candid, I think those three members – Shirley Bassey, her husband Kenneth Hume and Moss Parker – went beyond the proper bounds of criticism and were just plain rude.
 What made matters worse was that a former jury had voted Carol’s previous record a Miss, again when she was in the hot seat.”

 After roasting by panel, DJ said “Well, I liked it anyway!” and Carol Deene gave him a kiss.